-- Diesel fuel includes a weighted average cost of \$2.53 reflecting a 6.6% increase in the weighted average price per gallon.
+- Diesel fuel includes a weighted average cost of \$3.53 reflecting a 39% increase in the weighted average price per gallon.
 CNG fuel includes current pricing from the existing vendor.
-The budgeted CNG cost is approximately \$1.66 per Diesel Gallon Equivalent. - For compensation, the budget incorporates an up to 4% merit increase at each employee's annual performance review date.
-Full-time bus operators are subject to scheduled pay increases in accordance with the Collective Bargaining Unit contract that was renegotiated effective July 2021. - The Authority received four Request for Funding Application Forms, two of which were multiyear funding requests that the Board had approved during the prior budget cycle.
-The budget reflects the following: - \$190,000 from WE-cycle, a 501(c)(3) non-profit organization to support operational costs from Aspen to Basalt (\$100,000 of this amount represents year four of a five-year funding request and the remaining \$90,000 is support for financial and administrative services through a contracted CFO in order to enable its Executive Director to continue working on WE-cycle/the Authority planning efforts to ensure the long-range sustainability of existing and future regional bike share services); - o \$30,000 from Garfield Clean Energy to support three key program areas (this amount represents year two of a three-year funding request): - 1.
-Active Energy Management consultation services to the Authority for its facilities, and hosting of the Authority's facilities on the Building Energy Navigator website. - 2.
-Programs to promote and increase availability/use of multi-modal transportation, and adoption of electric and CNG vehicles. - 3.
-Organizational administration, outreach, education, website, and reporting - \$4,000 from Northwest Colorado Council of Governments to help fund the match for their Section 5310 Mobility Management grant from CDOT. - \$5,000 from Lower Valley Trails Group (LoVa) in order to support the current effort on the 8.5-mile segment of the LoVa South Canyon Trail between West Glenwood Springs and New Castle, and to assist with the feasibility of the Coal Ridge Trail connecting New Castle and Silt with Coal Ridge High School. - Certain expenditures will be added to the budget through supplemental budget appropriation resolutions during the budget year as funding becomes available.
+The budgeted CNG cost is approximately \$1.95 per Diesel Gallon Equivalent. - For compensation, the budget incorporates an up to 4% merit increase at each employee's annual performance review date.
+Full-time bus operators are subject to scheduled pay increases in accordance with the Collective Bargaining Unit contract that was renegotiated effective July 2021. - The Authority received three Request for Funding Application Forms, two of which were multiyear funding requests that the Board had approved during the prior budget cycle.
+The budget reflects the following: - \$35,000 from Garfield Clean Energy (GCE) to support three key program areas and projects: (1) Active Energy Management consultation services to the Authority's facilities, and hosting Authority facilities on the Building Energy Navigator website; (2) Programs to promote and increase availability/use of multi-modal transportation, and adoption of electric and CNG vehicles; (3) Organizational administration, outreach, education, website and reporting.
+GCE applied for a three-year funding request of \$30,000/year which the Board approved during the last budget cycle.
+This amount represents year three of the three-year funding request.
+In a letter from the GCE Board of Directors, dated August 30, 2022, a request to increase the Authority's 2023 membership contribution to a minimum of \$35,000 was received and this amount has been included in the 2023 budget. - \$4,000 from Northwest Colorado Council of Governments to help fund the match for its Section 5310 Mobility Management grant from CDOT. - \$5,000 from Lower Valley Trails Group (LoVa) in order to support the current effort on the 8.5-mile segment of the LoVa South Canyon Trail between West Glenwood Springs and New Castle, and to assist with the feasibility of the Coal Ridge Trail connecting New Castle and Silt with Coal Ridge High School. - Certain expenditures will be added to the budget through supplemental budget appropriation resolutions during the budget year as funding becomes available.